1PercentNerd/1PercentNerd/README.md

 <h3 align="center">Cybersecurity Engineer | Aspiring DevSecOps Learner</h3>

 <p align="center">
-  I am a self-motivated, disciplined Cybersecurity Professional and Cloud Enthusiast with a passion for learning and problem-solving.
+  I am a self-motivated, disciplined Cybersecurity Professional and Cloud Engineer with a passion for learning and problem-solving.
 Currently preparing for AWS Developer Associate and SysOps Administrator certifications to strengthen my foundational knowledge, I aim to transition my mindset to understand DevSecOps by mastering the integration of security and development in modern cloud ecosystems.
 Let’s connect and collaborate on innovative, impactful solutions—striving to be 1% better every day!
 </p>

 <p align="left">